siderolabs/talos/website/content/v1.2/advanced/developing-talos.md

 - custom `--cidr` to make QEMU cluster use different network than default Docker setup (optional)
 - `--registry-mirror` uses the caching proxies set up above to speed up boot time a lot, last one adds your local registry (installer image was pushed to it)
 - `--install-image` is the image you built with `make installer` above
-- `--masters` & `--workers` configure cluster size, choose to match your resources; 3 masters give you HA control plane; 1 master is enough, never do 2 masters
+- `--controlplanes` & `--workers` configure cluster size, choose to match your resources; 3 controlplanes give you HA control plane; 1 controlplane is enough, never do 2 controlplanes
 - `--with-bootloader=false` disables boot from disk (Talos will always boot from `_out/vmlinuz-amd64` and `_out/initramfs-amd64.xz`).
   This speeds up development cycle a lot - no need to rebuild installer and perform install, rebooting is enough to get new code.